colxi/functyped/README.md

 Typed.enabled = true | false
 ```

 **Enable/disable the full engine** ; You can disable the type checks by setting this property to false.
-If is set to false, before any function is declared ,your code will not suffer from the type check performance performance lose.
+If is set to false before any function is declared , your code will not suffer from the type check performance lose.

 ```
 Typed.warings = true | false
 ```
-**Enable/disable notifiacion mode** : If enabled, now Errors will be thrown and instead informative warning will be triggered.
+**Enable/disable notifiacion mode** : If enabled, no Errors will be thrown and informative warning will be triggered instead.

 ## Performance

+Because of the loosely typed nature of javascript, no type check is performed at compilation time.
+It is the developer who needs to perform those checks by their own, at execution time.

+> A continuous check on the used variables values comes obviously with a performance penalty, especially when it's widespread.

+A system able to automatize this task in your functions requires the usage of wrappers over those functions, which, in turn, also adds another layer of performance reduction.

+Personally, I think an automated type-check system can be especially useful in development enviroments, but should be disabled in **demanding production enviroments**.

+The `Typed.enabled` property allows to completelly disable the type-checks without affecting the behavior of your code, and giving back the native execution performance.
+**It is important to understand that it is necessary to disable the engine before any function is declared, otherwise the function wrappers will still be generated.**

+Since the imperative type-check method (`Typed.validate()`) is not affected by the `Typed.enabled` directive, it still can be used to perform critical type checks, in scenarios where type-checking is mandatory (like user input validation)

+In result, you can enjoy a complete static type check experience, without any performance downside, or code style pollution (thanks to overload declaration syntax)